Hylarana

 Hylarana, commonly known as golden-backed frogs, is a genus of true frogs found in tropical Asia.
-It was formerly considered highly diverse, containing around 84 to 96 valid species, but taxonomic revision resulted in a major change in the contents of the genus, and today it is recognised as containing just four species.
+It was formerly considered highly diverse, containing around 84 to 96 valid species, but taxonomic revision resulted in a major change in the contents of the genus, recognizing just four species.

 Description

 Hylarana are small to large-sized frogs.
 Males have an average snout-vent length of 27 to 85 mm, while females range from 38 to 92 mm.
 The nares (nostrils) are oval in shape and covered by a flap of skin.
 The tympanum is visible but is not covered by a supratympanic fold.
 Vomerine teeth and a pineal ocellus (parietal eye) are present.
 The toes are webbed, but the fingers are not.

 Distribution

 Former members of the genus Hylarana ranged from Sri Lanka to the Western Ghats of India, through Nepal and southern China and Taiwan, down to Southeast Asia to the Philippines and Papua New Guinea, in Northern Australia, and tropical Africa.
-Following taxonomic revisions, the genus is actually restricted to Southern and southeast Asia.
+Following taxonomic revisions, the genus distribution was restricted to Southern and southeast Asia.